ruankie/pydata23-synth-data/slides/main-slides.md

 - How to use synthetic data to test data pipelines
 - Tools and methods to use when generating reliable synthetic data in Python
 - Benefits and challenges of using synthetic data for testing data pipelines

 ---

-> Pain, claim, gain
-> Make long version then shorten for talk

----